verana-labs/verifiable-trust-vpr-spec/spec.md

 *This section is non-normative.*

 A [[ref: trust deposit]] cannot be withdrawn.
-This is a deliberate design choice, motivated by the following rationale:
+This is structural, not merely a policy choice:

-- **Lasting accountability to the ecosystem.** A trust deposit is bound to the ecosystem it was accumulated in.
-Choosing to stop using that ecosystem does not release a participant from its obligations toward it — a participant cannot simply walk away and harm the ecosystem because they no longer need it.
-Since the accumulated deposit cannot be moved, the participant remains economically accountable: any harmful behavior can still be slashed, lowering their trust score.
+- **Trust units are not money.** Trust units are non-transferable and non-convertible; the [[ref: native denom]] spent to mint them was distributed or burned through the [[ref: distribution pool]] and is not held in reserve.
+There is no redemption path, and therefore **no run risk**.
-- **Sustained token demand.** Making deposits non-withdrawable locks value into the system, creating ongoing demand for the token rather than allowing it to flow back out.
+- **Lasting accountability to the ecosystem.** A trust deposit is bound to the ecosystems it was accumulated in.
+Choosing to stop using an ecosystem does not release a participant from its obligations toward it — a participant cannot simply walk away and harm the ecosystem because they no longer need it.
+Since the accumulated trust units cannot be moved or cashed out, the participant remains economically accountable: any harmful behavior can still be slashed, lowering their trust score and creating a fiat-fixed repayment obligation.
-- **No exit-and-rejoin arbitrage.** Token value fluctuates over time, so a deposit made in the past typically represents more value today.
-If deposits were withdrawable, a participant could leave the ecosystem solely to withdraw their appreciated deposit and then rejoin — gaming the mechanism.
-Non-withdrawability removes this incentive.
+- **Recurring demand instead of locked value.** Trust decay makes trust a subscription: keeping a trust score requires ongoing paid activity, which creates recurring demand for the token that scales with adoption — rather than a one-time locked amount that could be gamed through exit-and-rejoin timing.

 #### Onboarding Process Trust Fees